Did you know that seven major financial Bible principles are released when people sow into this corner of God’s Storehouse?

 Principle 1: Sowing and Reaping

-The world operates on a "pleasure now but pain later" basis while God's Kingdom operates on a "sowing and reaping" basis - first you do the hard work and then you will reap a great harvest - a multiple, greater and better than what you have sown.
+Notice the order of God's actions.
+First he put in six days of excellent work then after everything was completed God rested.
+The world operates on a "pleasure now but pain later" basis but God's Kingdom operates on a "sowing and reaping" basis - first you do the hard work in faith, trusting that later you will receive a great harvest- a multiple, greater than what you have sown.

-For example, if you have a spending spree on your credit card or buy a flash new car using vehicle finance, you will receive immediate short-term gain but will be stuck paying high interest on those purchases for a long time - servant to the lender.
-It is better to save up for what you need to buy and you won't be saddled with suffocating debt.
+Another example, if you have a spending spree on your credit card or buy a flash new car using vehicle finance, you might receive immediate short-term gain but then be stuck paying high interest on those purchases for a long time - servant to the lender, paying for the purchases multiple times over in interest.
+It is better to save up for what you need and receive it freely, without being saddled with years of suffocating interest and debt.
 This is the path to financial freedom.

-And if you purchase a property using a bank mortgage you get it immediately but may be paying mortgage interest for many decades.
-But if you first sow into Liberty Trust you can borrow without interest, saving many years of mortgage repayments and tens, or hundreds, of thousands of dollars.
+And if you borrow from a bank or other commercial to purchase a property you receive it immediately but will likely be paying a large amount of mortgage interest for many decades.
+With Liberty Trust the sowing comes first, first you help others so that you can later borrow without interest, saving years of debt, and thousands, or hundreds of thousands of dollars.

 Some great Bible verses: